Ever gone through a mini heart attack when the potential client asks: “What are your rates?”

 Industries like SaaS, technology, and cryptocurrency have higher content budgets than other industries.
 That’s why they pay higher rates than consumer-facing brands like fashion, travel, etc.

 Kat Boogard is a B2B SaaS freelance writer.
-She writes for clients in career, project management, productivity, and human resource.
+She writes for clients in career, project management, productivity, and human resources.
 In 2020, she made $1,27,000 as a full-time freelance writer.

 Bureau of Labour Statistics report states that freelance magazine writers earn an average salary of $69,510 per year (as of 2021).